bmc/cheat-sheets/ubuntu.md

 * Remove it
 * Try again

-## Adding a new disk and putting it in a logical volume
+## Adding a new disk and putting it in its own logical volume

 ### Preparation